pola-rs/r-polars/tests/testthat/_snaps/expr-string.md

       Caused by error:
       !
 Evaluation failed in `$collect()`.
       Caused by error:
       !
-InvalidOperation(ErrString("expected the same amount of patterns as replacement strings"))
+Invalid operation: expected the same amount of patterns as replacement strings

 ---